piknikki/emojicoat-of-arms/README.md

 ended up doing a code review on a PR for each other, but we did walk through code on zoom calls and talk about how to improve.

+Future iterations would include making the app more responsive and better on various screen sizes, as well as adding edit/delete functionality to coats that are in the gallery.
+I would also love to add other design elements, like different shield shapes and a motto inside a fancy scroll underneath the shield.

 ## Some screen shots and gifs

 Making a new Coat of Arms, when there are none made yet: